 Black wins the game if he can place two of his pieces in the Citadel (central circular field).

 White wins the game if he can stop Black from wining (in practice this means he has to capture 6 black pieces).

 Because of this, White is called Defender and Black is called Attacker.

 Attacker starts the game (the black moves first).
 Then the players make their moves alternately.

-Black pieces (the attackers) can move one space to the right, to the left or to the front (towards the center of the board).
-Black pieces can not move backwards (centrifugally).
+Black pieces (the Attackers) can move one space to the right, to the left or to the front (towards the center of the board).
+Black pieces may not move backwards (centrifugally).
 The diagram below shows the possible moves of black pawns.

 In practice usually all pieces move to the next field of a different color than the field they stay on.
-The attacker can not move backwards, defenders can.
+The Attacker can not move backwards, Defender can.

 Defenders can not enter the citadel (central field of the board).